 Mail on day X from website operator to usually helpful computer person:

+SubjectAn error has occurred Do you have any idea what is wrong with our homepage?
 When calling up the page, an error message from the Contao system appears.
-Under the heading "What's the problem?" it says: "An error occurred while executing a script.
+Under the heading "What's the problem?" it says: "An error has occurred while executing a script.
 Something is not working properly."

 I can take a look.
 I need current access data.

 Downtime: 2nd day.

 SubjectRe: An error has occurred